The Purge: Election Year: Plot

-Barnes and Roan attempt to seek shelter but are ambushed by a group of Purgers and taken captive.
+Leo and Roan attempt to seek shelter but are ambushed by a group of Russian “murder tourists” Purgers and taken captive.
 Before they are executed, Joe and Marcos shoot the gang dead, having seen the pair's plight from the store's rooftop.
 As they take shelter in Joe's store, the teenage girls return with reinforcements but are rescued by Laney, who kills the girls.
-The group are then ambushed by Danzinger in a helicopter, and seek refuge in an overpass where Barnes realizes they were tracked by the bullet lodged inside him, and manages to extract it as they are met by the Crips.
-In exchange for the group rendering medical aid to an injured Crips member, the gang plants the bullet elsewhere to divert the paramilitary team.
+The group are then ambushed by Danzinger in a helicopter, and seek refuge in an overpass where Leo realizes they were tracked by the bullet lodged inside him, and manages to extract it as they are met by the Crips.
+In exchange for the group rendering medical aid to an injured Crips member's son, the gang plants the bullet elsewhere to divert the paramilitary team.

 The group arrives at an underground anti-Purge hideout run by Dante Bishop.
-Barnes discovers that Bishop's group intends on assassinating Owens, in an effort to put an end to the Purge.
-A large group of paramilitary personnel arrive at the hideout looking for Bishop.
-Barnes and Roan escape back to the streets and meet up with Joe, Marcos and Laney, who had left the hideout earlier to return to Joe's store.
+Leo discovers that Dante's group intends on assassinating Owens, in an effort to put an end to the Purge.
+A large group of paramilitary personnel arrive at the hideout looking for Dante.
+Leo and Roan escape back to the streets and meet up with Joe, Marcos and Laney, who had left the Triage Centre earlier to return to Joe's store.

-While fleeing the city, the ambulance is hit by Danzinger's team and Roan is pulled out before Barnes can assist.
-He leads the group and Bishop's team to a fortified cathedral where the NFFA plans to sacrifice her.
+While fleeing the city, the ambulance is hit by Danzinger's team and Roan is pulled out before Leo can assist.
+He leads the group and Dante's team to a fortified cathedral where the NFFA plans to sacrifice her.
 Before Roan can be killed by the NFFA, the group arrives and cause a massive shootout that kills the congregation except Owens and NFFA loyalist Harmon James, who both escape.
-Owens is caught by Bishop's group who still intends on killing him but Roan is able to persuade them not to.
-The remaining paramilitary forces arrive, killing Bishop and his men.
-Danzinger fights Barnes, wherein the latter gains the upper hand.
-As Roan's group frees Owen's victims, James emerges from hiding and kills one of the victims but is shot by Joe in a crossfire, who later succumbs to his injuries.
+Owens is caught by Dante's group who still intends on killing him but Roan, determined to beat him in the election, is able to persuade them not to.
+The remaining paramilitary forces arrive, killing Dante and his men.
+Danzinger fights Leo, wherein the latter gains the upper hand.
+As Roan's group frees Owens' victims, James emerges from hiding and kills one of the victims but is shot by Joe in a crossfire, who later succumbs to his injuries.